KaBoomKaBoom/OOP/README.md

 **Remarks about working with files in this laboratory:**
 - File with saved snapshot and exiting files at that moment is in .\Lab1OOP\bin\Debug\net7.0\
 - Folder to test the functionality in TestOOP from .\Lab1OOP\bin\Debug\net7.0\

+**Laboratory nr.3**

+In this lab you must describe an abstract Stack and an abstract Queue (their interfaces) and add 3 implementations for each.
+Stack And Queue for 10.
+Only for Stack - 9.
+Only for Stack but two implementations - 8